elomaur/100-days-of-code/log.md

 ## R1 Day10: November 2, 2018

 **Today's Progress**: Started challenge 2.
-Added instances for each media type class and added value but I couldn't not get it right.
+Added instances for each media type class and added value but I could not get it right.

-**Thoughts:** IMore challenging that I thought
+**Thoughts:** More challenging that I thought

 ## R1 Day11: November 3, 2018